k3s-ia-lab/infra/README.md

 The openfire image is a custom build with pre-configured settings for easier setup.

-There are [instructions to setup this lab inside aws](_setup/aws/README.md) g4dn instace.
+There are [instructions to setup this lab inside aws](_setup/aws/README.md) g4dn instance.

+It's possible to use ollama cloud without gpu, follow [ollama doc](ollama/README.md).

 ---